WiJaMa/stat386-project/feedback/dashboard.md

 jakey martydart, [12/17/2023 11:13 PM]
 also I just now used a bottle brush to clean my hydroflask and it changed my life
 ```

+Isaac Aguilar: Hey William , I really liked your dashboard as a Statistical Analysis tool.
+You can clearly see the variance of each variable, its distribution, the correlation between two variables, and missing points.
+I loved it.
+I would just recommend to add a decription of the purpose of your dashboard te help the audience know what they can expect from the Dashboard.
+Also, in the Bivariate Exploration I would restrict the ability to select only 2 values.
+Right now you can select more than two and it breaks the graph.
+You can put a warning message to state only to select two.

+As my brother mentioned, the blog post explains pretty well what to look for and as I don't expect people to look at the dashobard without having seen the blog posts, I left it as it was.
+I fixed the multiselect tool for the bivariate analysis (I could have sworn it was fine before, though) and added a link to the EDA blog post so that people will be able to know what the dashboard is for.